 Fourth, the defendant [name of local governing body] was deliberately indifferent to the [substantial risk that its policies were inadequate to prevent violations of law by its employees] [known or obvious consequences of its failure to train its [police officers] [employees] adequately]; and

-Fifth, the failure of the defendant [name of local governing body] [to prevent violations of law by its employees] [to provide adequate training] caused the deprivation of plaintiff [name]’s rights by the [name of defendant’s [police officer[s]] [employee[s]]]; that is, defendant [name]’s failure [to prevent violations of law by its employees] [to train] played a substantial part in bringing about or actually causing the injury or damage to plaintiff [name].
+Fifth, the failure of the defendant [name of local governing body] [to prevent violations of law by its employees] [to provide adequate training] caused the deprivation of plaintiff [name]’s rights by the [name of defendant’s [police officer[s]] [employee[s]]]; that is, defendant [name of local governing body ]’s failure [to prevent violations of law by its employees] [to train] played a substantial part in bringing about or actually causing the injury or damage to plaintiff [name].

 A person acts “under color of state law” when the person acts or purports to act in the performance of official duties under any state, county, or municipal law, ordinance or regulation. [[The parties have stipulated that] [I instruct you that] [name of defendant’s [police officer[s]] [employee[s]] acted under color of state law.]

 A policy is a deliberate choice to follow a course of action made from among various alternatives by the official or officials responsible for establishing final policy with respect to the subject matter in question.
 [A policy of inaction or omission may be based on a failure to implement procedural safeguards to prevent constitutional violations.
-To establish that there is a policy based on a failure to preserve constitutional rights, plaintiff [name] must show, in addition to a constitutional violation, that this policy amounts to deliberate indifference to plaintiff [name]’s constitutional rights, and that the policy caused the violation, in the sense that the municipality

-could have prevented the violation with an appropriate policy.]
+To establish that there is a policy based on a failure to preserve constitutional rights, plaintiff [name] must show, in addition to a constitutional violation, that this policy amounts to deliberate indifference to plaintiff [name]’s constitutional rights, and that the policy caused the violation, in the sense that the municipality could have prevented the violation with an appropriate policy.]

 “Deliberate indifference” is the conscious choice to disregard a known or obvious consequences of one’s acts or omissions.
 Plaintiff [name] may prove deliberate indifference in this case by showing that the facts available to defendant [name of local governing body] put it on actual or constructive notice that its [failure to implement adequate policies] [failure to train adequately] was substantially certain to result in the violation of the constitutional rights of persons such as plaintiff [name] due to [police officer[s]] [employee[s]]’s conduct.

 If you find that plaintiff [name] has proved each of these elements, and if you find that plaintiff [name] has proved all the elements plaintiff [name] is required to prove under Instruction[s] [specify the instruction[s] that deal with the particular right[s]], your verdict should be for plaintiff [name].
-If, on the other hand, plaintiff [name] has failed to prove any one or more of these elements, your verdict should be for defendant [name].
+If, on the other hand, plaintiff [name] has failed to prove any one or more of these elements, your verdict should be for defendant [name of local governing body ].

 Comment

-Use this instruction only in conjunction with an applicable “particular rights” instruction, such as Instructions 9.9–9.33.
+Use this instruction only in conjunction with an applicable “particular rights” instruction, such as Instructions 9.9-9.33.
 Such an instruction should set forth the additional elements a plaintiff must establish to prove the violation of the particular constitutional right or federal law at issue.